blockfrost/blockfrost.dev/docs/overview/plans-and-billing.md

 ## Terms and abuse

-A user is limited to a single free account.
+An user is limited to a single free account.

 :::danger
 Additional detected accounts and accounts created through temporary e-mail providers will be suspended and deleted.